Try Semrush

 That’s because a good meta description helps your result stand out, which can boost your organic CTR.

-Here’s a description template that I use and recommend.
+Here’s a description template that I use and recommend:

 Why?

-Because Google bolds terms that match the person’s query.
+Not because it’ll influence your rankings.
+But because Google bolds terms that match the person’s query.

 Again, this can give you a nice little CTR bump.